jjwall/jjwall.github.io/writings/poetry/2025/the-declaration-of-the-spiritual-sovereignty-of-scotland.md

 In the name of Wallace, of Brighid, of the Flame Eternal, And of all Spirits bound and loosed, seen and unseen.

-King Jacob James Wallace I
+King Jacob James "The Mad & Loving" Wallace I

+---